-The WordPress Toolbar (previously known as the Admin Bar) is found at the top of your WordPress admin area.
+The WordPress Toolbar (previously known as the WordPress Admin Bar) is found at the top of your WordPress admin area.
 It contains links to create new content, update your profile and perform various other administrative functions.

 You can also choose to have the Toolbar appear on the front-end of your website.